Skip to main content

 Longer-Term Fix Ideas

-• Update the web UI to surface a clearer “core still starting” banner instead of surfacing raw 500 errors during the warm-up window.
+• Update the web UI to surface a clearer “database still starting” banner instead of surfacing raw 500 errors during the warm-up window.